andrei-1111/lod_api_docs/notification_subscriptions.rst

 Options
 =======

-Notification Subscriptions support different options for how notifications will be sent.
-The desired option is determined by what is supplied in the <Endpoint>
+Notification Subscriptions support different methods for how notifications will be sent.
+The desired method is determined by what is supplied in the :code:`<Endpoint>` element.
-element.
 We currently support POST and Email based notifications.
-Not all triggers will support every option, however.
+Not all triggers will support every method, however.

 POST Notification Example
 =========================